DivoHub/Techventory_Pinger/README.md

-# BB_Inventory_Pinger
+# Techventory Pinger
-Bot that scrapes Best Buy blog website and pings user through e-mail in the event of an inventory update.
-In other words, this will make up for Best Buy's lack of communication.
+Bot that scrapes the following websites for inventory:

+1. Canada Computers
+2. Memory Express
+3. Best Buy

+Pings user when item from specified URL is in stock.

 Dependencies:

-Beautiful Soup4 4.10.0
+Beautiful Soup 4.10.0
+Requests 2.27.1